raaki274/talking-clock/API_Spec.md

 13:35            Twenty five to two\
 13:55            Five to two

-## Pre-requisities for compiling and running teh API
+## Pre-requisities for compiling and running the API
 * Java 17 installed
 * Maven installed with the access configured for repo to download required dependencies